Frequently asked questions are available below or as a print-ready version on the right side of the page.

 If the level of nitrate in your water is higher than the drinking water standard, you may want to consider installing a treatment system or using an alternate source of water for drinking, cooking, and mixing baby formula.
 Boiling the water does not remove nitrate but may actually increase the nitrate concentration.

-Treatment technologies to remove nitrate include reverse osmosis, anion exchange, or distillation.
-The California Department of Public Health maintains a list of certified residential treatment devices at www.cdph.ca.gov.
+The State Division of Drinking Water maintains a list of certified residential treatment devices at www.waterboards.ca.gov/drinking_water.
 Water treatment system vendors are also listed in the yellow pages under "Water Filtration & Purification Equipment."
-The district recommends that you ask for assurance that the system you are considering is certified to remove nitrate.
+The water district recommends that you ask for assurance from the vendor or manufacturer that the system you are considering wil work for your situation.

 How can I guard against nitrate in my water?